We’ve been a paying customer for FatCow for the last 40+ months. During that time, we’ve monitored their performance – avg. load time and uptime.

-There are a few negative aspects we should review before you make a final decision on anything.
-Here are some of the biggest concerns.
+There are a few negative aspects we should review before you make a final decision.
+Here are some of the biggest concerns:

 In our experience, many of the EIG brands fail to deliver good uptime consistently.

-FatCow falls right into this trend with .17 worse than the industry average of 99.94%.
-TERRIBLE!
+FatCow falls right into this trend with .14 worse than the industry average of 99.94%.
+In a plain flat way of saying – it’s TERRIBLE!

 2. FatCow is Slow.
 Obviously.